gabriel128/y/README.md

 3. X86ToTextProg - Picks the NASM IR and transforms it to a final text, used to generate an .asm later on

-# How to compile a .yacll file
+# How to compile a .y file

 ```
-yacll -o output_binary_file_name -i program.yacll
+y -o output_binary_file_name -i program.y
 ```

 # Effects